 The doors of the lift opened and they walked through Meridian Village.
-The roads here were also lined with people, but they were farmers and lower ranking citizens.
-A year ago, that’s where she would have been, just another soot-smeared forge-daughter with more fingers than she had shards in her pocket.
+The roads here were also lined with people, but they were farmers and lower-ranking citizens.
+A year ago, that’s where she would have been, just another soot-smeared forge-daughter with more fingers than she needed to count the shards in her pocket.

 “I enjoy the challenge of creating something new,” she said.
 “It’s my greatest joy in life, to imagine something and to make it come true.”

 Masara had hoped her words would disavow any romantic notions, but the Sun-King seemed even more encouraged.
 Enthusiastic, even.